Home » Bee Farm Blog » Beekeeping » Managing Beehives » How to Extract Honey

 Crush and Strain : No Extractor Needed

 Technically, the crush and strain method is not extraction.
-However, it is often talked about in the same conversation so lets cover it now.
+However, it is often talked about in the same conversation-so lets cover it now.

-Sheets of honey filled comb are cut from the frames and placed into a large tub or bucket.
-Then, using a potato masher, your hands or other implement-the comb is crushed.
+This is sometimes called the “old-fashioned” method of preparing honey.
+The sheets of honey filled comb are cut from the frames and placed into a large tub or bucket.

 Crush and stain method of separating honey from comb no extractor.